Kmeakin/walrus-report/src/20-reference.md

 Consider attempting to write a function that returns both the quotient of two integers, and any remainder left over (for simplicity we will ignore the case where the divisor is 0).
-In C, functions can only return 1 value (or `void` if they return no values), so the implementor must either mutate a pointer passed in by the caller, or declare a new struct which it returns:
+In C, functions can only return 1 value (or `void` if they return no values), so the implementer must either mutate a pointer passed in by the caller, or declare a new struct which it returns:
 ```c
 void quot_rem_a(int x, int y, int* quot, int* rem) {